Advise Me

 What exactly is a training bra?

 Contrary to its name, training bras aren’t doing any “training” per se.
 There is no boot camp or push-ups involved.
-Really, training bras are meant to cover-up or act as a barrier between your daughter’s growing breast buds and nipples and her T-shirts.
+Really, girls' training bras are meant to cover-up or act as a barrier between your daughter’s growing breast buds and nipples and her T-shirts.

 “There is no medical or physiological reason to wear a training bra other than the social and psychological reasons,” said Brenda Kronborg, DO, a pediatrician with Banner Children's.
 “Training bras are pretty much standard bras except for the trim as they don’t provide any support.
 They make the protruding nipple less visible but do nothing to ‘train’ the breast.”